 Barboursville in Cabell County, West Virginia — The American South (Appalachia)

 Location.
-38° 24.6′ N, 82° 17.7′ W. Marker is in Barboursville, West Virginia, in Cabell County.
-Marker is on Main Street west of Central Avenue, on the right when traveling west.
+38° 24.939′ N, 82° 17.684′ W. Marker is in Barboursville, West Virginia, in Cabell County.
+Marker is at the intersection of Water Street and Midland Trail (U.S. 60), on the left when traveling north on Water Street.
 Touch for map.
 Marker is in this post office area: Barboursville WV 25504, United States of America.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Nancy Cartmill Gardens (a few steps from this marker); Barboursville (within shouting distance of this marker); Old Toll House (about 600 feet away, measured in a direct line); Battle of Barboursville (approx. 0.4 miles away); Woody Williams Bridge (approx. 0.4 miles away); The Bryan Family (approx. 3.7 miles away); West Virginia Colored Children's Home (approx. 4.3 miles away); Guyandotte (approx. 5.2 miles away).
+Woody Williams Bridge (approx. 0.2 miles away); Barboursville (approx. 0.4 miles away); Nancy Cartmill Gardens (approx. 0.4 miles away); Barboursville Engagement (approx. 0.4 miles away); Old Toll House The Bryan Family (approx. 3.6 miles away); West Virginia Colored Children's Home (approx. 4.4 miles away); Guyandotte (approx. 5.1 miles away).
 Touch for a list and map of all markers in Barboursville.

 Categories. • War, US Civil •

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 13, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 449 times since then and 47 times this year.
-Photos: 1, 2. submitted on May 13, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+This page was last revised on November 5, 2018.
+This page originally submitted on November 5, 2018, by J. J. Prats of Powell, Ohio.
+This page has been viewed 41 times since then and 5 times this year.
+Photos: 1, 2, 3. submitted on November 5, 2018, by J. J. Prats of Powell, Ohio.